10 secrets to successfully save for retirement

 We can't guarantee that you'll earn a big enough return with stocks to reach your goal.
 But we can absolutely guarantee that you won't earn enough with any other type of investment to get there.

-You'll need an average return of 7% or 8% a year to succeed, and stocks are the only type of investment that's posted such lucrative returns over an extended period of time.
+You'll need an average return of 7% or 8% a year to succeed, and stocks are the only type of investment that's posted such lucrative returns over an extended period.

 Playing it safe by putting your money in certificates of deposit or money market funds that pay 1% or 2% a year won't cut it.